Joralf/inspire/README.md

 - 1 hour - Creating boilerplate which has all the basic necessities to run the application or develop code
 - 30 mins - Designing the basic layout for mobile, tablet and desktop
-- 15 mins - Defining components needed to build basic layout
+- 30 mins - Defining components needed to build basic layout
-- 1 hour - Building basic layout for all devices with a sticky footer and some mock cards
+- 1,5 hours - Building basic layout for all devices with a sticky footer and some mock cards
 - 30 hour - Overthinking how to implement filtering by course name
 - 45 mins - Building filtering by course name
+- 45 mins - Building filtering by price
+- 1 hour - Refactor, refactor, refactor (no tests unfortunately)

 ## Dependencies ##